axlotl-lab/react-toolkit/README.md

 ### useTranslations

-The `useTranslations` hook provides a simple way to manage translations in your React application, supporting nested keys and parameter interpolation.
+The `useTranslations` hook provides a versatile way to manage translations in your React application, supporting nested keys, parameter interpolation, and rich content with React components.

 #### Usage